Depending on what you need, contact your:

 Iraq recognises dual nationality.

-If a dual-national child has an Iraqi father and the child wants to leave the country, you may need proof of the father's permission.
+If a dual-national child has an Iraqi father and the child wants to leave the country, you may need to provide proof of the father's permission.

 More information:

-Hotels may not allow couples to stay unless you can prove you're married.
+Hotels may not allow couples to stay unless they can provide proof that they're married.

 During Ramadan, eating, drinking and smoking is illegal in public during the day.
 If you're not fasting, avoid these activities around people who are.